 There are several important things we can note about how and why the need for travel insurance is growing.

 Travelers are Learning More About the Benefits of Traveling With Insurance

-Prior to COVID-19, travel insurance was not always at the top of everyone’s list when planning a trip.
+Travel insurance was not always at the top of everyone’s list when planning a trip.
 Many people don’t fully recognize what travel insurance can do for them.
 A goal of Seven Corners has been to help customers better understand what travel insurance is, how it works, and how it can protect them from a variety of risks.
 As customers of Seven Corners and other providers have become more aware of the need for insurance, the frequency with which travel insurance is purchased has increased.
 It’s predicted that it will continue to be on the rise as people become aware of travel risks.

 Destinations are Placing New Limitations on Travel

 A travel insurance policy can help with this, too.
 Medical coverage can help cover expenses if you do test positive and need medical attention.
 Additionally, purchasing a policy with COVID-related benefits may assist in covering expenses of an extended stay due to quarantining in your destination for two weeks until you test negative.
-At Seven Corners, our Travel Liaison Plus policy offers medical coverage for treatment of COVID and other illnesses you contract while traveling.

 Overall, it’s important to recognize that the world of travel is quite different than it was prior to the outbreak of the virus.
 Travel preparation now involves double checking your mask supply, researching testing locations and entry requirements, and making sure you have a travel insurance policy that will cover you in the event of a positive result.
 Travel insurance providers will continue to adapt to new changes to take the confusion out of your travel experience.

-Author: Ashley Fritz Communications Specialist, Seven Corners Inc.
+By: Ashley Fritz Communications Specialist, Seven Corners Inc.